🎉🎈 We begin with this programming introduction course 🥳🎈.

 - Understanding its structure

-- Abstracting the entities and relationships that compose it
+- Abstracting the entities and relationships that form it

 - Determining the requirements that must be met

-In all that list, so far I haven’t mentioned writing a single line of code.
-In fact, you could use an existing solution, a no-code solution, or even an AI could do part of the code for you, and you would still have programmed!
+In that entire list, so far I haven’t talked about writing a single line of code.
+In fact, you could use an existing solution, a no-code solution, or even an AI could do part of the code for you ¡And you would still have programmed!

 In summary, programming is a form of logical thinking and problem-solving.
 It is a skill that allows us to create creative and innovative solutions to complex problems.

-If you want to learn or improve your programming skills, you can join us by reading the rest of the course.
-Gradually, I will be adding new content and articles to the course.
+If you feel like learning or improving your way of programming, you can join us by reading the rest of the course.
+Little by little I will add new content and articles to the course.